-John Casada, M.D., Ph.D. serves as the university psychiatrist for the Student Health Services.
+John Casada, M.D., Ph.D. serves as the psychiatrist for the Medical and Counseling Care Center.
 A graduate of ACU, he received his medical degree and Ph.D. in biomedical sciences from the University of Texas Health Science Center in Houston.
 He is board certified in General Adult Psychiatry, and has over 10 years of experience providing pharmaco and psychotherapies to adolescents and adults.
 He has been an academic psychiatrist at the University of Texas Health Science Center in San Antonio, where he engaged in research, general medical and psychiatric education and clinical psychiatry before joining ACU in 2008.
 John has also served as a deacon for the professional counseling ministry at the Northside Church of Christ in San Antonio.

 |Karen Douglas M.S., LPC is a graduate of ACU's Counseling Psychology program.
 She is a Licensed Professional Counselor in the state of Texas and a clinical member of Abilene Association of Marriage & Family Therapists.
 Karen is a native of Barbados and lives in Abilene with her husband and 2 daughters.
 She employs a solution-focused and cognitive-behavioral approach and has worked with individuals dealing with anxiety, depression, disabilities, cross-cultural adjustment, identity and relationship difficulties.
 Karen is interested in cultural diversity, bicultural adjustment, multicultural identity and cross-cultural interactions.
 Beyond the office, she enjoys quality time with her family, exploring other countries, Zumba, and historical fiction.|